ljubicicrobert/SSIMS-Flow/README.md

 #### Feature tracking

+**Moving camera** option is used when video footage contains undesirable motion which should be removed by the means of digital stabilization.
+This is most commonly observed with UAV footage, but can also be experienced with fixed cameras.
+If no camera motion is observed in the footage, users should select the **Fixed camera** option which disables the stabilization portion of the form.
+Orthorectification can be performed with either option.

 Despite the modern UAVs having sophisticated in-built camera/video stabilization, in most cases it is necessary to perform additional stabilization to ensure that the coordinate system of the video remains constant throughout the entire sequence of frames.
 SSIMS-Flow uses the same stabilization strategy as its precursor (SSIMS tool), which consists of the following steps:

 1. Selecting features for tracking, to estimate the camera motion,